nmfs-ost/ss3-source-code/.github/ISSUE_TEMPLATE/ss3-release-template.md

 ## Checklist for before prerelease
 - [ ] SS testing and debugging completed (RM and IT)
+- [ ] Check artifact from the `call-build-ss3-warnings` github action for useful warnings (RM and IT)
 - [ ] r4ss updated (IT)
 - [ ] Put together pre-release announcement (RM)
 - [ ] code committed and tagged in repo as `v3.30.xx-prerel` (RM)